ewaldmire/ascender/docs/docsite/rst/administration/troubleshooting.rst

 When setting up an external database which has been used in a prior installation, the database used for the clustered node must be manually cleared before any additional installations can succeed.

-Private EC2 VPC Instances in the climber Inventory
+Private EC2 VPC Instances in the ascender Inventory
 =======================================================

 .. index::